 But it remains unbeating

 But that spark was misleading.

-If you were thinking that this might be the contender for favorite strategy I alluded to in the beginning of this post, you would be correct!
+If you were thinking that this might be the contender for the favorite journaling tip I alluded to in the beginning of this post, you would be correct!
 Poetry is still one of my all time favorite ways to journal for emotional release.
-You’ll find my other favorite strategy in Part 3.
+You’ll find my other favorite journaling tips in Part 3.

 Journal the set of “Rules” You want to live by

 If you read my post 15 Rules Every Woman Should Live By, this might look familiar.
 That post came from my journal.
 As you can tell, I struggle with taking responsibility for other people and their emotions, being assertive and allowing myself to set boundaries, and worrying what other people think of me.

 I decided, after discovering a lot of limiting beliefs I was carrying around, that I needed a set of rules that I could cognitively agree with without reservation, even if living by them was still a challenge for me.

 My intention was to give myself “permission” to live by this set of rules that I spelled out for myself.
 As I wrote the list, I made sure that each part of it aligned with my values so that as I try to live them out, there is no disconnect between how I’m trying to live and what I believe is right, healthy, and compassionate.